Home

 Explore conceptually related problems

-Lights of two different frequencies whose photons have energies 1 eV and 2.5eV illuminate a metallic surface whose work function is 0.5eV successively.
-The ratio of maximum speed of emitted electrons in the first case to that in the second case will be
+Lights of two different frequencies whose photons have energies 1 eV and 2.5 eV respectively illuminate successively a metal surface whose work function is 0.6 eV.
+The ratio of the maximum speeds of the emitted electrons will have

 Two radiations of photons energies 1 eV and 2.5 eV, successively illuminate a photosensitive metallic surface of work function 0.5 eV.
 The ratio of the maximum speeds of the emitted electrons is